emartineznunez/AutoMeKin/index.md

 # Installation of AutoMeKin

-Currently, AutoMeKin can be installed in three different ways: $x+y$
+Currently, AutoMeKin can be installed in three different ways:
 ## Content
 1. [Auto installer](#autoinstaller)
 2. [Singularity container](#singularity)